-Product Use: Packs, pots, hanging baskets, mixed containers and landscape
+Product Use: Packs, pots, hanging baskets, mixed containers and landscape supplemental lighting will shorten the length of time to flower and improve plant quality.

 Flowering Type: Obligate long day plant requiring a daylength > 13.5 hrs. to initiate flowering.
 A night break can also be used, lighting for 5 hrs. during the night from 10 pm-3 am.